A comprehensive guide to representing DWI clients in Texas

 - Informing non-state government agencies.
 Texas courts are not required to notify non-state government agencies of an expunction. . . .The best approach to ensure these agencies are notified is to place the burden on Texas DPS to notify the private entities to which DPS sells its arrest records that an expunction has taken place.
 You may do this by. . . . [§12:45]

 DWI defense is one of the most challenging and technical areas of criminal law.
 Authors Kimberly Tucker and Deandra Grant and their highly experienced collaborators share with you their most effective strategies.
-This edition brings you recent developments in Texas DWI law and new material on:
+This edition brings you these developments and emerging issues in Texas DWI law:

 Blood Test Cases – Chapter 7